hpcugent/hanythingondemand/docs/Logging.rst

 If your job didn't work as expected, you'll need to check the logs.

-It's important to realise that both *hanythingondemand* itself and the services it is running (e.g., Hadoop) produce logs.
+It's important to realise that both *hanythingondemand* itself and the services it is running (e.g. Hadoop) produce logs.

 Which logs you should be diving into depends on the information you are looking for or the kind of problems